daveho/freepoll/README.md

 # FreePoll

-This is a highly-experimental attempt to create an open source client program for the [iClicker](https://www.iclicker.com/) system for classroom polling.
+This is a somewhat experimental attempt to create an open source client program for the [iClicker](https://www.iclicker.com/) system for classroom polling.